vfat-io/tycho-indexer/README.md

 **No contribution is too small and all contributions are valued.**

+The [tycho.build Telegram](https://t.me/+B4CNQwv7dgIyYTJl) is available for any concerns you may have that are not covered in this guide.

 ### Ways to contribute

 There are fundamentally three ways an individual can contribute: